 UKIMS has the following primary research objectives:

 Jack Dominy heads up the team responsible for UKIMS.

-Now in its fifth year UKIMS is considered essential to many asset managers institutional business development.
+Now in its seventh year UKIMS is considered essential to many asset managers institutional business development.

 Jack will be happy to assist should you wish to discuss becoming part of the study or should you be a current subscriber he will also be able to assist.